dylanbrandtner/CarND-Vehicle-Detection-P5/README.md

 #### Extracting HOG features from the training images

-The code for this step is contained in the code cell of the IPython notebook under "Feature Extraction".
-The get_hog_features() and  extract_hog_features() functions were mostly taken from the course materials to extract a set of HOG features from a given image.
+The code for this step is contained in the code cells of the IPython notebook under "Feature Extraction".
+The 'get_hog_features()' and  'extract_hog_features()' functions were mostly taken from the course materials to extract a set of HOG features from a given image.

 In the "Read in Images" section, I started by reading in all the `vehicle` and `non-vehicle` images from the provided data set.
 In total, there were 8792 Car images, and 8958 non-car images.